-- Go to Advanced > System Tools > System Parameters and focus on the 2.4GHz WDS section, click Enable WDS Bridging. - 2) Click Survey, locate the root router's SSID and click Choose (Here we take TP-Link_4F98 as example). - 3) If the root router has wireless password, you should enter the wireless password of the root router. - 4) Click Save.
+- 1) Go to Advanced > Guest Network and focus on the Wireless section.
+Click 2.4GHz and untick the Enable Guest Network checkbox. - 2) Go to Advanced > System Tools > System Parameters and focus on the 2.4GHz Wireless section, click Enable WDS Bridging. - 3) Click Survey, locate the root router's SSID and click Choose (Here we take TP-Link_4F98 as example). - 4) If the root router has wireless password, you should enter the wireless password of the root router. - 5) Click Save.